• Skip to primary navigation

 • When rolling out the pastry, use a light dusting of plain flour to ensure it doesn't stick to the work surface or to the rolling pin.
 A silicone mat with pie tin measurements on it is also helpful as a guide so you know how big to roll it out to.

-• To avoid nail marks in the pastry when you are lining the tin, use a little ball of leftover pastry to push the pastry into the edges of the tin.
+• To avoid finger nail marks in the pastry when you are lining the tin, use a little ball of leftover pastry to push the pastry into the edges of the tin.

 • If you don't have baking beans to blind bake the pastry case, you can use dried rice or dried beans.
 Just don't forget to line the pastry with baking paper before pouring them in!